apache/tapestry-5/54_RELEASE_NOTES.md

 ## Form element components

-TextField, PasswordField, TextArea, and Select now render the CSS class attribute "form-control"; you may add additional CSS class names with the `class` informal parameter.
+TextField, PasswordField, TextArea, and Select now render the CSS class attribute `form-control`; you may add additional CSS class names with the `class` informal parameter.
 Generally, you will want to add an enclosing element with `col-md-x` CSS class control the size of the element (otherwise it will stretch to 100% of the available width).